 This piece by Conor Harrington is just as epic and impressive in real life as it is in the photos.
 Just to see this piece in person was well worth the trip to Walthamstow.

 Make sure you exit Walthamstow Central at the Station Approach exit rather than Selborne Road.
 From there it’s only a short walk to Edison Close.

-Although I had a map on my phone with all 14 street artworks (go to the bottom of this post to see the map), I had some difficulties locating some of them.
+Although I had a map on my phone with all 14 street artworks, I had some difficulties locating some of them.
 I blame this mostly on my awful sense of direction, but also partially on the map which is a bit unclear on the correct street names.
-It is rather ironic that I chose to be a tour guide as I excel in getting lost, but don’t worry, I’ve never got lost on one of my own Shoreditch art & history tours so far and got my routes pretty much nailed by now 😉

 I had almost missed this massive mural by Irony + Boe on Hoe Street, were it not that I stopped to take a photo of the handsome red pub Ye Olde Rose & Crown right next to it.
 I’m a huge fan of these guys so was relieved to find this ‘hidden’ piece after all.